 1920 Arapahoe Ave., 303-449-9030; www.bldstglst.com.
 Primarily a commission studio.
 Gallery features leaded glass, vases, perfume bottles, ornaments and clocks.

 916 Main St., Louisville, 303-684-0043; and 401 S. Public Road, Lafayette, 303-604-6454; www.creativeframingartgallery.com.
 This frame shop’s Louisville location showcases the rotating works of local and national artists, with an opening reception on first Fridays.

 1302 Pearl St., on Pearl Street Mall, 303-444-2277; www.crystalgalleries.com.
 Mother Nature’s most exquisite artworks in a gallery-like setting.
 Dazzling crystals, polished minerals of all sizes and colors, museum-quality fossils and shells, and Boulder’s finest, most eclectic collection of René Lalique glass.

 The Dairy Center for the Arts

 2590 Walnut St., 303-440-7826; www.thedairy.org.
-The Dairy is currently undergoing renovations in several phases; the art galleries are scheduled to reopen after the first of the year, so check online in January for upcoming exhibit annoucements.
+The Dairy is currently undergoing renovations in several phases; some art galleries are open but others are still closed, so check online for updates.

 9853 Highway 7, Allenspark, 303-747-2861; www.eagleplume.com.
 Historic 1917 trading post specializes in the arts and crafts of the American Indian.
 Verify winter/spring hours before going.